CBIIT/bento-mdf/README.md

 #### Tagging Entities

-A `Tags` entry can be added to any object (thing that accepts key:value pairs) in the MDF.
-This is a way to associate metainformation with an entity that can be read later by a custom parser.
-A `Tags` entry value is an array of strings, the tags.
+A `Tags` entry can be added to any object (thing that accepts key:value pairs), except a `Tags` entry, in the MDF.
+This is a way to associate metainformation with an entity that can be read later by a downstream custom processor.
+A `Tags` entry value is a json object (dictionary, hash) containing a set of keys with _scalar_ values.

 For example, one may markup a set of nodes to be rendered in a certain color: